-For example, if you want to reach a specific audience at scale, you can run a highly targeted social media ads campaign.
+For example, if you want to reach a specific audience interested in construction projects at scale, you can run a highly targeted social media ads campaign.
 However, if you intend to improve visibility, you might publish a series of curated blogs or video content on different social media platforms.

 Before posting ad-hoc, you’ll want to determine your social media strategy.
 You don’t have to post on every platform to be successful, just the ones where your audience is.

 In general, LinkedIn tends to work well for B2B communication, whereas Twitter and Facebook work well for Millennials and Gen X consumers who have the earning power to hire your services.

 Pay-per-click (PPC) is a model of Internet marketing in which advertisers pay a fee each time one of their ads is clicked.
 Essentially, it’s a way to buy visitors to your website, instead of earning them organically.

 Paid advertising in the form of PPC allows advertisers to bid for ad placement in a search engine’s sponsored links when someone searches for a keyword related to their business offering.
 For example, if you bid on “commercial construction,” your ad might appear at the top spot on Google’s results page.

 Following these helpful tips and construction advertising ideas to get the most from your PPC marketing efforts:

 - Focus on your and your competitor’s long-tail keywords